NadjibMoha/crypto-pipeline/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)
 ![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)

-> A production-style, end-to-end cryptocurrency data pipeline that extracts market data from CoinGecko and Binance, applies technical indicator transformations, stores results in a PostgreSQL data warehouse, and visualizes everything on a live Streamlit dashboard — all orchestrated by Apache Airflow and containerized with Docker Compose.
+> A production-style, end-to-end cryptocurrency data pipeline that extracts market data from CoinGecko and Binance, applies technical indicator transformations, stores results in a PostgreSQL data warehouse, and visualizes everything on a live Streamlit dashboard, all orchestrated by Apache Airflow and containerized with Docker Compose.

 ---